gbdev/pandocs/content/Joypad_Input.md

 ### Using the Joypad Interrupt

-This interrupt is useful to identify button presses if we have only selected either action (bit 5) or direction (bit 4), but not both, because in this case a bit might be already held Low by an action button, and pressing the corresponding direction button would thus make no difference.
+This interrupt is useful to identify button presses if we have only selected either action (bit 5) or direction (bit 4), but not both.
+If both are selected and, for example, a bit is already held Low by an action button, pressing the corresponding direction button would make no difference.
 The only meaningful purpose of the Joypad interrupt would be to terminate the STOP (low power) standby state.
 GBA SP, because of the different buttons used, seems to not be affected by